 Is CoreLogic's ROCE Good?

-One way to assess ROCE is to compare similar companies.
-We can see CoreLogic's ROCE is meaningfully below the IT industry average of 11%.
-This performance is not ideal, as it suggests the company may not be deploying its capital as effectively as some competitors.
-Separate from how CoreLogic stacks up against its industry, its ROCE in absolute terms is mediocre; relative to the returns on government bonds.
-It is possible that there are more rewarding investments out there.
+ROCE is commonly used for comparing the performance of similar businesses.
+We can see CoreLogic's ROCE is meaningfully below the IT industry average of 10%.
+This could be seen as a negative, as it suggests some competitors may be employing their capital more efficiently.
+Independently of how CoreLogic compares to its industry, its ROCE in absolute terms is low; especially compared to the ~2.7% available in government bonds.
+There are potentially more appealing investments elsewhere.

-CoreLogic has total liabilities of US$587m and total assets of US$4.2b.
-Therefore its current liabilities are equivalent to approximately 14% of its total assets.
-It is good to see a restrained amount of current liabilities, as this limits the effect on ROCE.
+CoreLogic has total assets of US$4.1b and current liabilities of US$660m.
+As a result, its current liabilities are equal to approximately 16% of its total assets.
+With a very reasonable level of current liabilities, so the impact on ROCE is fairly minimal.

-With that in mind, we're not overly impressed with CoreLogic's ROCE, so it may not be the most appealing prospect.
+That's not a bad thing, however CoreLogic has a weak ROCE and may not be an attractive investment.
 Of course, you might also be able to find a better stock than CoreLogic.
 So you may wish to see this free collection of other companies that have grown earnings strongly.